tbgicgeb/ThyPredict/README.md

 ### MATLAB Runtime Installer

-Due to GitHub's file size limits, the `MyAppinstaller_mrc.install` file is not stored directly in this repository.
+Due to GitHub's file size limits, the `MyAppinstaller_mcr.install` file is not stored directly in this repository.
 Instead, it is hosted on an external server.
 Please download it using the provided link.

 ### Models Directory